napari/napari/docs/explanations/rendering.md

 placeholder.
 In many cases the best placeholder will be from a different level of the octree.
 This will produce the familiar effect where the image is initially blurry but then "refines" as more data is loaded.
-In the worst case if no stand-in is available the placeholder can be blank grid potentially with a "loading" animation.
+In the worst case if no stand-in is available the placeholder can be a blank grid potentially with a "loading" animation.

 ## Beyond Images